codio-gcse-2014/teacher-python-3/.guides/sections.md

 Spreadsheets are very important tools in today's office.
 They are two dimensional lists (sometimes, three dimensional if you count the ability to link cells of different sheets in a workbook.
 Flat file databases that you learn in the database section of the syllabus are also spreadsheets.
 While there are different packages that can show and allow editing of a spreadsheets, there is one common format that is used to exchange data between different spreadsheet packages.
 It is called CSV for "comma separated values".
 Below, you see a screenshot of one such a file.
 On each row, columns are separated by commas (hence, comma-separated), while the new line character separates the rows.
 This skills is building on GCSE list handling, as some of the tasks come with data stored in the CSV form.

 First, in your spreadsheet package of choice, input the data shown in a screenshot above and call it Book1.csv.
 You can then open it in a Notepad or similar text editor to confirm that commas have been inserted.
-Then open [task-01.py](open_file "08-files/task-01.py") and run it.
+Then open [task-01.py](open_file "08-files/task-01.py").

+Run the program by pressing the 'Run File' button in the top menu, and supply comments where needed.

 It should output

 ```